Assumption Transactions in Texas

 Breaching or Violating the Due-on-Sale Clause

 If an owner transfers title without lender consent, is he or she violating or breaching the deed of trust?
 No. In nearly all residential cases, a change of title without notifying the lender is not a breach or violation of anything.
-A title transfer without prior consent results only in giving the lender a choice as to whether or not to accelerate and demand full payment of the existing note.
+It is simply a means of giving the lender a choice.
+Again, always check the deed of trust to verify how the clause is worded.

 Responsive Action by the Lender

-Other than maintaining the existing note in current status, there is no method of doing an unapproved assumption that eliminates the due-on-sale risk.
+Other than maintaining the existing note in current status, there is NO method of doing an unapproved assumption that eliminates the due-on-sale risk.
+This includes investor land trusts.

 ASSUMPTION DOCUMENTATION

 At the contract stage, one should use the TREC 1-4 contract with the Loan Assumption Addendum attached.
-However, this addendum is usually insufficient to cover all details involved in a creative assumption, so a customized assumption addendum prepared by an attorney should be included.
-Involve an attorney early in the process, before the contract is signed.
+However, this addendum is minimalistic and usually insufficient to cover all details involved in a creative assumption.

 Seller-oriented assumption documents aim to establish a seller’s right to foreclose and take the property back if assumption terms are not complied with.
 Documents required are a warranty deed with vendor’s lien and a deed of trust to secure assumption.
 Additional documents—a separate assumption agreement, a property management letter sent to the lender, and a special power of attorney in favor of the buyer—may be appropriate.